 The fourth part (‘Administration’) discusses the different topics regarding application administration such as user management, product definition, taxes and etc. Anybody responsible for maintaining application instances in good health should read this part.

-The fifth part discusses work flows; LedgerSMB best practices, so to say.
+The fifth part (‘Business processes’) discusses LedgerSMB’s best practices.
 This part is highly advised reading for everybody who is a LedgerSMB user and should be considered required reading for ’business architects’: those in the company who decide about process design and execution.

-The last part, the appendices, contain information on various subjects, such as a listing and description of the authorization roles in the application as well as information on migration to or upgrading of LedgerSMB versions.
+The last part (‘Appendices‘) contain supplemental reference information on various subjects, such as a listing and description of the authorization roles in the application as well as information on migration to or upgrading of LedgerSMB versions.